Analysis | Why Tensions Between the U.S. and Iran Fuel Fears of War

 3. What’s Iran done in response?

 Iran has said that it won’t sit idly by as its economy is punished by the U.S. It’s confirmed that it has surpassed agreed caps on its stockpiles of enriched uranium and exceeded the allowable level of purity.
 U.S. and Saudi officials have asserted that Iran was behind Sept.
 14 attacks on two Saudi crude oil production plants that created the single biggest disruption in supply on record.
 Iran denies it.
 The attacks were claimed by Yemen’s Iran-backed Houthi rebels, who are battling the government of President Abdurabuh Mansur Hadi, which is backed by the Saudis.
 In addition, the U.S. blames Iran for a spate of vessel attacks in the Persian Gulf, which Iran also denies.
-Iran seized a British oil tanker in July after a ship loaded with Iranian crude was impounded off Gibraltar on suspicion it was carrying oil to Syria in violation of European Union sanctions.
-The second ship was released in mid-August, prompting the U.S. to threaten sanctions against any party doing business with it.
+Iran seized a British oil tanker in July after a ship loaded with Iranian crude was impounded for a time off Gibraltar on suspicion it was carrying oil to Syria in violation of European Union sanctions.
+When the second ship was released, the U.S. threatened sanctions against any party doing business with it.

 4. How does the U.S. stop others from trading with Iran?